-Office buildings, buildings for cultural activities, health centres and clinics
+Office buildings, health centres and clinics

 - Automatic demand control must be installed in all rooms. - In rooms with access to daylight, the artificial lighting must dim in response to daylight levels.

 Hotels

 - Automatic demand control must be installed in all guest rooms.
 Key-card control is accepted. - Automatic demand control must be installed in all common areas and corridors.